An online learning approach to dynamic pricing and capacity sizing in service systems: Problem Setting and Algorithm Outline

 We shall impose the following assumptions on the above service system throughout the paper. \begin{assumption} \textbf{$($Demand rate, staffing cost, and uniform stability$)$} \begin{enumerate} \item[$(a)$] The arrival rate $\lambda(p)$ is continuously differentiable and non-increasing in $p$. \item[$(b)$] The staffing cost $c(\mu)$ is continuously differentiable and non-decreasing in $\mu$. \item[$(c)$] The lower bounds $\underline{p}$ and $\underline{\mu}$ satisfy that $\lambda(\underline{p})<\underline{\mu}$ so that the system is uniformly stable for all feasible choices of the pair $(\mu,p)$. \end{enumerate} \end{assumption}

-Part $(c)$ of Assumption \ref{assmpt: uniform} is commonly used in the literature of SGD methods for queueing models to ensure that the steady-state mean waiting time $\EE[W_\infty(\mu,p)]$ is differentiable with respect to decision parameters (see \cite{Chong1993}, \cite{Fu1990}, \cite{LEcuyer94b}, \cite{LEcuyer1994}, also see Theorem 3.2 of \cite{Glasserman_1992}).
+Part $(c)$ of Assumption \ref{assmpt: uniform} is commonly used in the literature of SGD methods for queueing models to ensure that the steady-state mean waiting time $\EE[W_\infty(\mu,p)]$ is differentiable with respect to model parameters (see \cite{Chong1993}, \cite{Fu1990}, \cite{LEcuyer94b}, \cite{LEcuyer1994}, also see Theorem 3.2 of \cite{Glasserman_1992}).
 In the our numerical experiments (see Section \ref{sec:UnifStab}), we show that our online algorithm remains effective when this assumption is relaxed.

-In this study, we emphasize that our algorithm depends on the arrival process and service times only through their first moment characteristics $\lambda(p)$ and $\mu$, that is, \textit{we do not require the detailed knowledge of their full distributions.} But in order to develop explicit bounds for the part of the regret due to the nonstationarity of the queueing processes, we require both distributions to be light-tailed.
+We do not require full knowledge of service and inter-arrival time distributions.
+But in order to develop explicit bounds for the part of the regret due to the nonstationarity of the queueing processes, we require both distributions to be light-tailed.
 Specifically, since the actual service and interarrival times are subject to our pricing and staffing decisions, we model the interarrival and service times by two scaled random sequences $\{U_n/\lambda(p)\}$ and $\{V_n/\mu\}$, where $U_1,U_2,\ldots$ and $V_1,V_2,\ldots$ are two independent i.i.d. sequences of random variables having unit means, i.e., $\EE[U_n]=\EE[V_n]=1$.
-We make the following assumptions on $U_n$ and $V_n$. \begin{assumption} \textbf{$($Light-tailed Service and interarrival$)$} \\ There exists a constant $\eta>0$ such that the moment-generating functions
+We make the following assumptions on $U_n$ and $V_n$. \begin{assumption} \textbf{$($Light-tailed service and interarrival times$)$} \\ There exists a sufficiently small constant $\eta>0$ such that the moment-generating functions